rohan-mukundan/ai-fantasy-football/README.md

 ---

-## Defense Streaming Logic
+## AI Defensive Streaming Agent — Methodology

-The DEF streaming system scores available free-agent defenses each week using a blended formula:
+The agent scores every available free-agent defense each week using a blended formula:

 **Score = 75% matchup quality + 25% DEF unit quality**

 - **Matchup quality**: how weak the upcoming opponent's offense is (rank 1 = weakest = best matchup)
 - **DEF unit quality**: how many fantasy points the defense itself scores per game on average this season

-**Preseason schedule (weeks 1–3)**: opponent offense strength uses expert preseason rankings from The Ringer rather than small-sample game data.
+**Weeks 1–3**: opponent offense strength is sourced from expert preseason rankings (The Ringer) rather than small-sample game data.
 Switches to cumulative season averages from week 4 onward.

 ---

 ## Key Design Decisions

+- **Multi-agent architecture** — each agent is single-purpose and stateless.
+Swapping or upgrading one agent doesn't affect the others.
 - **No paid data sources** — everything uses free public APIs (Sleeper, ESPN scoreboard).
 - **Bayesian blending** — early-season rankings are anchored to the prior year to prevent week-1 flukes from distorting recommendations.
-- **Stateless AI agents** — Claude is called fresh each week with structured context.
-No memory between calls; all intelligence comes from the data pipeline.
 - **Local-first** — all data is cached on disk.
 The app works offline once data is fetched.

 ---